xapi-project/xapi-project.github.io/index.md

 ---
 layout: default
-title: Jetstrap Docs
+title: Welcome
 ---

-Welcome to the Jetstrap documentation, tutorials, and help site!
+Welcome to the Xapi project documentation site!
 We are constantly adding content, so check back often.

 To get started, check out the links on the left.